larsfop/fys4411-project1/README.md

 #### Windows
 Compilation of the project using Windows should work using CMake as it is OS-independent, but `make` does not work on Windows so the `compile_project`-script will not work.

-## Completing the missing parts ##
-Here follows a suggestion for how you can work to complete the missing parts of the code:
-- Start by implementing the `SimpleGaussian` wave function: Write the `evaluate` function.
-Assume for now that the number of particles is always one, and the number of dimensions is always one.
-Next, compute the Laplacian analytically, and implement the `computeDoubleDerivative` function.
-- Secondly, use the `Random` class (or your own favorite random number generator, should you have one) to implement the missing part of the `setupRandomUniformInitialState` function.
-- Next, implement the metropolisStep function in the System class.
-Implement also the small missing part of the runMetropolisSteps function.
-- Now, the last big thing needed is to implement the energy calculation.
-This is done by the `Hamiltonian` sub-class `HarmonicOscillator`.
-Here you will have to use the Laplacian you calculated for the wave function earlier.
-- Now the code should be functioning and you should see (somewhat) reasonable results.
-Try to set the oscillator frequency to 1 and calculate analytically the energy of the oscillator.
-Recall the form of the ground state wave function of the harmonic oscillator, and set the parameter `alpha` accordingly.
-What is the resulting energy?
-- If this energy is NOT correct, the last bit missing is to take a look at the `computeAverages` function in the `Sampler` class.
-What is missing here?